-Taking the time to organize your filing system is crucial.
-While everyone would love to have a paperless office, the reality is that many small businesses still have the need to store paper documents such as invoices, receipts, etc. and be able to easily retrieve them when required.
+For any business that handles a lot of invoices, receipts and other documents, learning how to organize an office file system is crucial.
+And while every business person might love to have a paperless office, the reality is that many small businesses still have the need or preference to store paper documents and be able to easily retrieve them when required.

 As a small business owner, you need to be able to operate at your desk swiftly and easily.
 Though setting up a paper filing system sounds difficult, it is a relatively easy task that can be made easier by a few filing tips and tricks.

 (1) Sit at your desk for a few minutes and figure out where you will instinctively look for things.

 I have a drawer to the right of my workstation.
 When I first set up my filing system, I didn’t have anything in it.
 When I would look for pens, paperclips or my stapler, it was the first place I would look, even though I knew it was empty.
 So naturally I put the pens, paperclips and stapler in that drawer.
 For me, it was the natural home for those items.

 Everyone will approach this differently and what works for one person may not work for another.
 Take a few minutes to sit down at your primary workspace and reach for equipment, supplies and files.
 That will help you establish the ideal spot for filing those items for you personally.

 (2) Now that you know where you will naturally look for information, you must determine whether an alphabetical, numerical or subject filing system will work best for you.

 How will you organize your paperwork into filing categories (i.e. expenses, financial, marketing)?
 How do you find business expense related paperwork such as bank statements, utility bills, office expense receipts, vehicle mileage logs, etc?
 What about customer information - do you search for things according to the client’s name?
 By reference number?
 This is a critical step, as it will determine how you will lay out your filing system.
 Once you have determined what categories you will use, decide if you need to go further and create subcategories.

 Do this before you buy anything for your filing system.